Statue of Mary Anning: The statue

 In January 2021 the campaign had raised over £70,000, enough for the sculpture to be produced by sculptor Denise Dutton.
 She produced a maquette of the piece, which was publicly displayed at the Marine Theatre in Lyme Regis on 22 May 2021, Anning's 222nd Birthday.

 Planning permission for the statue, at a site overlooking Black Ven (where Mary made many of her discoveries), was lodged in November 2021 and granted by Dorset Council in January 2022.
 The site is at the junction of Long Entry and Gun Cliff Walk in Lyme Regis.

 Unveiling

 The statue was publicly unveiled by Evie Swire and Alice Roberts on 21 May 2022, the 223rd anniversary of Anning's birth.
 The event was attended by hundreds of supporters including Tracy Chevalier, Hugh Torrens, Anjana Khatwa, Dean Lomax, and Tori Herridge.
 The actress Lizzie Hopley performed as Mary Anning.

+Maquette tour

+After the original public display of the maquette it has been on tour around the UK.
+From May 2022 it has toured museums and geological venues including the Oxford Museum of Natural History, Lapworth Museum of Geology, and Creswell Crags.
+As of December 2023 it was in the Hastings Museum and Art Gallery and continued to tour until at October 2024.